 This vehicle has a high voltage battery and a standard 12-volt battery.
-The 12-volt battery is in the rear hatch under the load floor.

 If the vehicle is in a crash, the sensing system may shut down the high voltage system.
 When this occurs, the high voltage battery is disconnected and the vehicle will not start.
 The SERVICE VEHICLE SOON message in the Driver Information Center (DIC) will be displayed.
 Before the vehicle can be operated again, it must be serviced at your dealer.